philmcracken892/phils-laundering/README.md

 Target it and select "Use Money Press"
 Choose "Start Printing Money" (requires materials) Wait 10 minutes for the process to complete
-Press X to cancel (you'll lose some materials)
 Packing Up
 Target your money press
 Select "Pack Up Money Press"